kasapoli/ParadiddleWorkshop/README.md

 # --- WARNING: WORK IN PROGRESS, THE CONTENTS OF THIS DOCUMENT MAY CHANGE---
 # Paradiddle Workshop
 Base project to create mods for Paradiddle.
 Includes an example mod.
+You can fork this repository or download the project as a zip file.

 ## Description
 This project was created to allow the Paradiddle Community to create mods to enhance their experience.
 We did our best to offer complete creative freedom with the least amount of constraints possible.
 With access to main features of the app, possible mod functionalities include but definitely are not limited to: